eddieaviles357/MorNooNights/README.md

 ### Running the app

-To run our app enter the following on your terminal.
+Clone the app and run the app.
+Enter the following on your terminal.
 Make sure you are in the right folder (backend or frontend).

 ```javascript
 npm start